charlieknoll/ether2fa/readme.md

 # Ether 2fa Wallet

 WARNING!
-This experimental, by using this software you assume all risk including complete loss of funds!
+This is experimental, by using this software you assume all risk including complete loss of funds!

 A simple implemenation of a multisig wallet which uses 2 accounts: